kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

     defer gethClient.Close()
     ```

-1. Replace the `//TODO Get ETH network's chain ID` line with the following code for getting the Ethereum network ID:
+1. Replace the `//TODO Get ETH network's chain ID` line with the following code for getting the Ethereum network ID (**NOTE:** you might need to instruct your IDE which `context` to import; it should be the package from the Go standard library):

     ```golang
     networkId, err := gethClient.NetworkID(context.Background())